ishansamanta/ishanOS/README.md

 ### "I believe in understanding the magic under the hood, one line of assembly/C at a time."

 # Key Contributions & Projects
-## Author: "TOP 150 PYTHON PROGRAMMING QUESTIONS"
+## Author: "TOP 150 PYTHON PROGRAMMING QUESTIONS" (also available in scribd)
 ### A freely available guide designed to help beginners master the fundamentals of Python through practical problem-solving.

 # Ishan Vault -- part of Ishan Organisation